- J.D. cum laude, University of South Carolina School of Law, 2005

 An AV® rated attorney in Martindale-Hubbell®, David has handled all aspects of litigation, from initial client meetings to jury trials and appellate oral arguments.
 He has also negotiated the resolution of numerous cases with a focus on the clients’ goals.
 Following the conviction of a South Carolina child predator, David litigated the claims of victims against the predator’s former employer, Pinewood Preparatory School, negotiating a resolution that includes the implementation of a new Child Protection Policy that includes the enforcement of stricter procedures and a decade of outside monitoring.
 David also litigated the claims of a rape victim against the owner of a self storage facility and negotiated a resolution that included the business changing its security practices.

 David has presented at seminars on a diverse range of topics, such as NFL concussion litigation, the economic loss rule in environmental cases, trends in federal practice, ethical issues involving social media and asbestos disease awareness.
 He is the author of "Seal of Disapproval: International Implications of South Carolina's Notary Statute," 3 S.C.J.Int'l.
 L. & Bus.
 1 (2006).

-David is active in the community, serving as Vice President of the Board of Directors for the Lowcountry Autism Foundation and volunteering with the Lowcountry AIDS Legal Clinic.
-He is a member of the Ecclesiastical Court of The Episcopal Church in South Carolina, and has also been appointed to The Episcopal Church Province IV Court of Review.
+David is active in his community, having served on the Board of Directors for the Lowcountry Autism Foundation and volunteering for more than 10 years with the Lowcountry AIDS Legal Clinic.
+He is a former member of the Ecclesiastical Court of The Episcopal Church in South Carolina, and is an appointed member of The Episcopal Church Province IV Court of Review.
 David helped lead efforts to establish the Elizabeth B. and Larry T. McGehee Endowed Scholarship Fund at Wofford College in 2007.